-- a) Any pupils who are falling significantly outside of the range of expected academic achievement in line with performance indicators and grade boundaries will be identified as possibly having SEN and will then be closely monitored by staff in order to gauge their levels of learning and possible difficulties. - b) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - c) The child's class teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching styles that needs to be implemented.

-- d) The SENCo will be consulted as needed for support and advice, and she may wish to observe the pupil in class. - e) Through these steps, the level of provision needed by the child will be determined. - f) If a child is recorded by the school as being monitored because of concern by a parent or the teacher, the child is not automatically placed on the school's SEN register.
+- a) Any pupils who are falling significantly outside of the range of expected academic achievement in line with performance indicators and grade boundaries will be identified as possibly having SEND and will then be closely monitored by staff in order to gauge their levels of learning and possible difficulties.
+In Preschool this may be evidenced when children are not meeting expected outcomes of the Early Years Foundation Stage (2017) and the Development Matters guidance (2012) - b) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+They are encouraged to share information and knowledge with the school. - c) The child's class teacher or key person (preschool) will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher or preschool practitioners to better understand the provision and teaching styles that needs to be implemented. - d) The SENDCo will be consulted as needed for support and advice, and she may wish to observe the pupil in class or in the preschool setting. - e) Through these steps, the level of provision needed by the child will be determined. - f) If a child is recorded by the school or preschool as being monitored because of concern by a parent or the teacher or preschool practitioner, the child is not automatically placed on the school's or preschool's SEND register.
 Any concerns will be discussed with parents informally or during parents' evenings.
-The SENCo will normally be available at parents' evenings for discussions. - g) Parents' evenings are used to report on the progress being made by children. - h) A pupil will continue to be monitored after s/he has been removed from the SEN register.
+The SENDCo will normally be available at parents' evenings for discussions. - g) Parents' evenings are used to report on the progress being made by children. - h) A pupil will continue to be monitored after s/he has been removed from the SEND register.

-SEN Support
+SEND Support

 When a concern about a child's progress or social or emotional well-being is raised, parents are informed and the process of assessment and/or identification of that need is started.
-The aim of formally identifying a pupil with SEN, and placing them on the school's SEN register, is to help the school ensure that effective provision is put in place and so remove barriers to learning.
+The aim of formally identifying a pupil with SEND, and placing them on the school's or preschool's SEND register, is to help the school ensure that effective provision is put in place and so remove barriers to learning.
 The support provided consists of a four-part process: